 Application and fee information

-- Experience of working in a psychiatric setting.
-If you have not worked in a psychiatric setting you will need to find a suitable placement ideally during the pre-clinical stage of your training.
-We have a Placement Co-ordinator for trainees currently enrolled with us.
+- Experience of working in a psychiatric setting: If you have not worked in a psychiatric setting you will need to find a suitable placement, ideally during the pre-clinical stage of your training

 Modified entry scheme

-Qualified Child Psychotherapists who wish to train to work with adults; experienced psychoanalysts who wish to register with the BPC; and BPC registered psychodynamic psychotherapists who wish to train as a psychoanalytic psychotherapist should contact the Training Co-ordinator.
-It is possible to join our clinical training at curricular or post-curricular stage depending on your prior learning and experience.
-You would need to meet the entry requirements above or evidence equivalence and have a minimum of 2 years clinical experience since qualification.
-Please contact us to discuss prior to application.
+It is possible to join our clinical training at either the curricular or post-curricular stage depending on your prior learning and experience.
+You would need to meet the entry requirements above, or evidence equivalence and have a minimum of 2 years clinical experience since qualification.

 How to apply